 - Weight gain

-Most patients have a unique combination of these symptoms, which can significantly diminish a person’s quality of life, and in severe cases can inhibit a person from being able to carry out basic daily life functions.
+Most patients have a unique combination of these symptoms.
+This can diminish a person’s quality of life.
+In severe cases, it can inhibit a person from being able to carry out basic daily life functions.

 The hypothalamus is the part of the brain that is the main control center for most of the glands in your body.
-It controls the adrenals, thyroid, sex hormones, and the autonomic system (which regulates body temperature, blood pressure, the sleep center, and the anti diuretic hormone).
-The hypothalamus is often weakened by long term exposure to chronic stress, nutritional deficiencies, toxins, and lack of sleep and exercise.
-This often results in low thyroid levels, adrenal exhaustion, undiagnosed chronic infections and underlying mitochondrial (the energy power plant in every cell) dysfunction.
+It controls the adrenals, thyroid, sex hormones, and the autonomic system.
+It also regulates body temperature, blood pressure, and the sleep center.
+This gland is also considered the anti-diuretic hormone.
+The hypothalamus is often weakened by long-term exposure to chronic stress.
+Other causes are nutritional deficiencies, toxins, and lack of sleep and exercise.
+This often results in low thyroid levels and adrenal exhaustion.
+Other causes include undiagnosed chronic infections and underlying mitochondrial dysfunction.
+Mitrochondria are the “energy power houses” of the cells.

-Because blood tests indicating hypothalamic suppression have a very wide “normal” or “reference range,” most physicians not trained in bio-identical hormone replacement therapy may fail to diagnose this serious problem.
-Renewed Vitality physicians understand that in order to get your energy and vitality back, your hormones need to be restored to the optimal levels you had when you were younger and feeling great.
+Blood tests indicating hypothalamic suppression have a very wide “normal” or “reference range.”
+Some physicians not trained in hormone replacement therapy won’t recognize the pieces of the puzzle.
+Our providers understand that to get your energy back, hormones must be restored first.

-Through advances in medical evaluation and lab testing, an experienced physician can identify the subtle clues that indicate CFS/FM (Fibromyalgia) much more quickly than in years past.
-The real benefit is a much more intense and in-depth laboratory evaluation, searching much deeper than traditional doctors look.
+There have been advances in medical evaluation and lab testing.
+An experienced provider can identify the subtle clues that point to CFS.
+The real benefit is a much more intense and in-depth laboratory evaluation.
+We search much deeper than other traditional providers.

-A thorough physical exam and a detailed patient history are also critical in evaluating other issues related to CFS/FM.
+A thorough physical exam and patient history are also critical in evaluating other issues related to CFS.